Scooter and skateboard rack

 The students then surveyed the school grounds to find the best spot for a potential scooter rack, taking into account environmental factors such as safety, security, and convenience.
 This also helped to determine the dimensions of the rack and whether it would have to be weather-proofed for outdoor use.
 After speaking to the principal and the reception staff, a spot was chosen next to an existing bicycle rack at the front of the school grounds.

 Next, the students measured some standard scooters to get the range of dimensions required for a storage solution.
-The students began sketching their design ideas then running them past the team until a joint decision could be made on which design to develop further.
+The students began sketching their then running them past the team until a joint decision could be made on which design to develop further.
 They consulted with Bella to get her feedback – which helped to finalise the size and shape of their design.
 Bella also gave the students valuable advice on what materials or coatings would be best for protecting the scooter rack from sun and rain.

-When the final drawings were complete, team leader Kieran was assigned the task of creating a 3-D functional model of the design in MDF.
+When the final drawings were complete, team leader Kieran was assigned the task of creating a 3-D functional of the design in MDF.
 The students decided this was the best way to showcase their design to their stakeholders.

 Approval was given from the Kowhai Intermediate Board of Trustees to fund the production of the scooter rack – based on the evidence presented through the students’ project.

-Teacher Sam Ibrahim began constructing a prototype of the scooter rack using the design model given to him by the students as a guide.
+Teacher Sam Ibrahim began constructing a prototype of the scooter rack using the design given to him by the students as a guide.
 He modified the design to accommodate skateboards.
 The students helped him with the construction and painting, and a prototype of the rack was completed.

 An opening ceremony for the scooter rack was held.
 The ceremony was attended by Auckland Transport mascot Maxx the Pūkeko – as an acknowledgment of the school’s commitment to reducing traffic congestion through encouraging the use of alternative modes of transport.

 This solution has solved a major congestion and organisational , and encouraged the use of scooters and skateboards.